AlbertBrand/skippyjs/README.md

  - parallel execution of tests using multiple Phantom processes
  - map test files on source files and only run relevant tests on source/test file change

+Installation
+---

+ - Clone repo and run npm install
+ - Install as dependency in other project.
+As the project is not released yet, use npm link.
+ - Create a skippy config file, see skippyConfig.js for an example.
+ - Run skippyJS:

+    ./node_modules/skippyjs/bin/skippyjs mySkippyConfig.js

 Implementation details
 ---